jeremylynch83/drjeremylynch/master/master.md

 **Medical Treatment**

 Anticonvulsant medications, such as phenytoin, are used to control seizures.
 Other medications or procedures can be employed to relieve pressure inside the skull caused by the AVM.
-Curative treatment may be required eventually to prevent  haemorrhage.
-However, all interventions come with some risk of causing neurological deficits.
+Curative treatment may eventually be required to prevent haemorrhage.
+However, all interventions carry some risk of causing neurological deficits.

+**Endovascular Treatment**

+Embolisation is a treatment approach performed by specialists known as interventional neuroradiologists.
+This procedure involves injecting substances into the blood vessels feeding the AVM to block them, reducing blood flow to the AVM.
+These substances are delivered via a catheter guided by real-time imaging.
+Benefits include the minimally invasive nature of the treatment and the immediate effect compared with radiosurgery.
+Endovascular therapy can also access areas of the brain that would be high-risk surgically.
+The cure rate depends on the type of AVM, however, and not all AVMs are treated endovascularly as first-line therapy.
+Embolisation may also be used as an additional treatment before surgery or radiosurgery to reduce AVM size.

 **Surgical Treatment**

-Surgical removal of the involved blood vessels is a preferred treatment for many types of AVMs.
+Surgical removal of the involved blood vessels is a good option for many types of AVMs.
 In this procedure, a neurosurgeon temporarily removes part of the skull (craniotomy), separates the AVM from the surrounding brain tissue, and removes (resects) the abnormal vessels.
-This method can result in an immediate, complete removal of the AVM, but the risks depend on the size and location of the malformation.
-Not all AVMs are suitable for surgical treatment, and the decision depends on several factors, including the AVM's size, location, and the patient's overall health status.
+This method can result in immediate, complete removal of the AVM, but the risks depend on the size and location of the malformation.
+Not all AVMs are suitable for surgical treatment, and the decision depends on several factors, including the AVM's size, location, and the patient's overall health.

 **Radiosurgical Treatment**

-Radiosurgery, such as Gamma Knife therapy, can successfully treat small and medium sized AVMs.
-This method precisely delivers controlled radiation doses to the AVM area in the brain.
-While radiosurgery does not require an incision or craniotomy, it may take three or more years to fully know the treatment's effects, during which time there's still a risk of bleeding.
+Radiosurgery, such as Gamma Knife therapy, can successfully treat small and medium-sized AVMs.
+This method precisely delivers controlled doses of radiation to the AVM area in the brain.
+While radiosurgery does not require an incision or craniotomy, it may take three or more years to fully assess the treatment's effects, during which time there is still a risk of bleeding.
 Some patients may need repeat treatments.
-Radiosurgery can also have risks such as headache, seizures, or permanent neurological deficits.
+Radiosurgery can also carry risks such as headache, seizures, or permanent neurological deficits.

-**Endovascular Treatment**

-Embolisation is a treatment approach performed by specialists known as interventional neuroradiologists.
-This procedure involves injecting substances into the blood vessels feeding the AVM to block them, reducing blood flow to the AVM.
-These substances are delivered via a catheter guided by real-time imaging.
-Embolisation may be the primary therapy, or an additional treatment before surgery or radiosurgery to reduce the AVM size.

 #  Further information {AVM}
 ---